miklevin/MikeAtEleven.com/index.md

 Adi is homeschooled and going through a lot of similar experiences now as the rest of her generation.
 Her homeschool experience is suddenly no longer so unusual, and that's awesome.
-She's being raised in-part by her YouTube heroes and we've been to the YouTube convention in Anaheim, CA a few years back before lockdown.
-She's now 10 and we'll be coning again this year, but this time there will be 2 adults and more time at Disney Land.
+They're being raised in-part by her YouTube heroes and we've been to the YouTube convention in Anaheim, CA a few years back before lockdown.
+They're now 10 and we'll be coning again this year, but this time there will be 2 adults and more time at Disney Land.
 Anyhoo, I digress.
 Let's talk to future Adi.

 Hi there Kiddo!
 I already lost you I bet.
 Every time I try to teach you something you transition.
 I've got so much to show and teach and help you with